Back

 Diperam HCT is available in blister packs containing 14, 28, 28x1, 30, 56, 56x1, 60, 90, 98, 98x1, 100 and 280x1 film-coated tablets, in multipacks of 280 tablets (consisting of 4 cartons, each containing 70x1 tablets or 20 cartons, each containing 14 tablets).

-Not all packages may be sold in your country.
+Not all packs may be marketed in your country.

 Sandoz dd